ChrisWhealy/wasm_sha256/docs/060-open-file.md

 ) -> Errno
 ```

-A successful call to this function returns a file descriptor with the correct capabilities.
+A successful call to this function gives back a return code of zero, and write the value of the newly opened file descriptor to the location pointed to by the last argument (Called `opened_fd` in the Rust implementation).

-If we get the capability flags wrong, then the resulting file descriptor will still point to an open file, but we are likely to get back `Errno = 76` (Not capable) when trying to perform our required operations.
+If we get the capability flags wrong (`fs_base_rights`), then the resulting file descriptor will still point to an open file, but we are likely to get back `Errno = 76` (Not capable) when trying to perform our required operations.

 | Arg No | Arg Name | Description
 |---|---|---